46 Literacy Concepts Children Learn When Adults Read Picture Books Aloud

-Stories can introduce cultures that are the same or different from the reader.
+Stories can introduce cultures, traditions, and lifestyles that are the same or different from the reader.

-Stories can be acted out through physical activity, puppetry, shadow plays, felt boards, etc.
+Stories can be acted out through theater, puppetry, shadow plays, felt boards, etc.

-Stories can be interpreted through art: drawings, clay, collages, etc.
+Stories can be interpreted through art: drawings, clay, collages, paintings, etc.

 Some books don't have pictures.